nicocardiel/filabres/doc/classification.rst

    :alt: Classified bias images

-The previous image is a pairs plot, that allows to see both the distribution of values of each keyword and relationships between any two of them.
+The previous image is a pairs plot, that allows to see both the distribution of values of each (numeric) keyword and the relationships between any two of them.

 Is there something wrong with the image classification?